1. Introduction: The Bio-Acoustic Paradigm

 6.1 Threading Model

-The application creates four primary thread contexts:
+The application creates three primary thread contexts, plus the GUI event loop:

 1. Audio Thread (Real-Time Priority):